Neo Financial Review: High-Interest Savings and Credit Card Rewards with a Twist

-Unlike some digital banks, like Koho or Stack, which offer prepaid credit cards, the Neo card is an actual credit card.
-You’ll have a credit limit and the option of making a minimum monthly payment or paying the balance off in full each month.
+Unlike some digital banks, like Koho or Stack, which offer prepaid credit cards, the Neo Card is an actual credit card.
+You’ll have a credit limit and the option of making a minimum monthly payment or paying the balance in full each month.
 Of course, your best bet is to always pay it off in full.

 Neo Financial Customer Support

 If you run into problems or have questions of a general nature, Neo’s support team is only a phone call away.
 You can speak to a representative seven days per week, between 8 AM and 8 PM Mountain Standard Time.
 Their toll-free number is 1(855) 636-2265.
 If your question isn’t urgent, you can also email the support team at [email protected].

 Neo Financial is a relative newcomer to the financial services industry, but its product offering continues to grow.
 While they started with two products (a high-interest savings account and a credit card), they’ve grown to offer an improved loyalty rewards program, managed investment portfolios, and mortgage services.
 With that in mind, I’ve compiled a list of Neo Financial’s pros and cons: